mchilli/cinnamon-spices/applets/ssh-manager@mchilli/README.md

 # SSH Manager

-A simple SSH Manager for your panels
+_A simple SSH Manager for your panels_

+### **Features:**

 -   Organize your connections, even in groups
 -   Preset Usernames, or set the ssh flags directly
 -   Use different terminal profiles